Summer Reading Program

 Readers will be automatically entered into the prize drawing.
 Prize drawing tickets are virtual and do not need to be picked up at the library.
 Winners will be notified by email at the end of the summer.

-Book Bucks can be used to purchase books or prizes in a small Book Buck Store beginning June 12.
+Book Bucks can be used to purchase books or prizes in a small Book Buck Store beginning June 10.
 The Book Buck Store is open on the second floor during regular library hours.
+The Book Buck Store closes July 31, 2024,

-Adults will earn a Prize Voucher at 300 points.
+Adults will earn a Prize Voucher for every 300 points they log.
 Prize Vouchers can be picked up at the second-floor summer reading table or third-floor service desk.

 Children, teens, and adults